 Remember … a website’s homepage is often the first impression potential customers have with a business.
 You need to provide a wow solution in just seconds.

-And finally … remember that the prospects for this practice assignment are in the Boston area.
-The web copy should be obvious that the Charles Chiropractic Clinic is in Boston, and it’s easy to reach them.
+And finally … remember that the prospects for this Challenge are in the Raleigh area.
+The web copy should be obvious that the Greener Garden Landscaping is in Raleigh, and it’s easy to reach them.

 One More Important Tip